2.3 Structural protection

 An element of structure may perform more than one function and it is important that the appropriate guidance related to the different standards is followed.

-An element of structure is part of a building which is part of a structural frame (beams and columns), load-bearing (other than part which is only self-load bearing), a floor, or supports a floor.
+An element of structure is part of a building which is part of a structural frame (beams and columns), load-bearing (other than part which is only self load-bearing), a floor, or supports a floor.
 An example of part of the structure that is only self load-bearing could be a lintel in a non load-bearing wall.
 A roof structure should not be considered as an element of structure unless the roof provides support to an element of structure or which performs the function of a floor.

 It is essential that during a fire the elements of structure should continue to function.
-They should remain capable of supporting and retaining the fire protection to floors, escape routes and fire access routes, until all occupants have escaped, or assisted to escape or been rescued by the fire and rescue service.
+They should remain capable of supporting and retaining the fire protection to floors, escape routes and fire access routes, until all occupants have escaped, been assisted to escape or rescued by the fire and rescue service.
 In practice, the fire and rescue service could remain in the building long after it has been evacuated.
-For this reason, an additional level of protection is built into the guidance for non domestic buildings that varies depending on the height of the topmost storey of the building.
+For this reason, an additional level of protection is built into the guidance for domestic buildings that varies depending on the height of the topmost storey of the building.

 However the following element of structure need not be provided with any fire resistance for structural protection:

 an element of structure in a single storey building which does not form part of, or provide support to, a separating wall, a wall or screen used to protect routes of escape (see clause 2.0.6) or an external wall which attracts a fire resistance (see guidance to Standard 2.6)

 the lowest floor of a building.

 An element of structure in a building (other than a high rise domestic buildings) may be constructed from combustible material provided the construction achieves the appropriate fire resistance duration.